option-t/option-t/README.md

 ### Uniform the way to carry error information instead of throwing an error.

 _Exception_ is useful but it has some terrible aspects.
-It's easy that _try-catch_ statement be a jump instruction by large scoped _try-catch_ statement.
+It's easy that _try-catch_ statement to be a jump instruction by large scoped _try-catch_ statement.
 It's hard to find where to throw an error, it's also hard to handle a penetrated exception from a lower layer.
 Especially, _exception_ mechanism mis-matches with an async programming model.
 ECMA262 7th' _async-await_ relaxes the problem about an exception with async programming,